Lear Corporation

 Scan Results

 Daily timeframeLear Corporation designs, develops, engineers, manufactures, assembles, and supplies automotive seating, and electrical distribution systems and related components for automotive original equipment.
-At a $7.17B market cap, Lear Corporation ranks as a mid-cap company within consumer cyclical.
+With a market capitalization of $7.10B, it sits in mid-cap territory.
 Its Seating segment offers seat systems, keyseat components, seat trim covers, seat mechanisms, thermal comfort systems such as seat heating, ventilation, active cooling, pneumatic lumbar and massage products, seat cushioning, and headrests, as well as surface materials, such as leather and fabric for light trucks, compact cars, pick-up trucks, and sport utility vehicles.

 Market Cap